Loading...

 Renewal Process

-Must complete the educational training course within 30 days prior to renewal.
-Apply in person at the Clerk of Superior Court in your county of residence.
-Pay renewal fee and take new oath of office.
+Must complete training course again within 30 days prior to renewal.
+Apply at county Clerk of Superior Court.

 Renewal Fee